Dzama: Rums produced and methods used

 Barrels come mainly from the Chivas Brothers Distillery in Scotland, old American oak barrels that were previously used for Sherry or Bourbon production.
 Used and new Limousin oak barrels are also employed in the aging of the higher-end rums.

 Their Classique Cuvee Blanche has gained notoriety in rum lover circles as the first white rum found to be delightfully smooth, complex, and soft on the palate with no throat burn.
 The only sipping white rum many have ever experienced.
 It undergoes a very short stay in the used Scotch barrels that are first washed with a citrus solution.
 The remaining fresh acidity adds dimension to the other complex terroir-derived influences of cloves, vanilla, and others.

 This Classique Cuvee Blanche and its companion the Classique Cuvee Noire (still bottled by hand) are impressive in their complexity and finesse even when stood against their elders listed below — the Prestige and Nosy-Be lines, which are bottled in separate modern facilities.

 A five-part filtration system is used to ensure water purity: a sand filter to remove impurities and solids; Carbon to remove odors; Cathanion to remove chemicals; Cartouche for minerals; and Ultraviolet to kill germs.

 Quality Control: All possible sanitary precautions are taken to ensure a pure, untainted product.
 Masks, gowns, headgear, shoe covers, and disinfectant basins are used by all who enter the bottling plants.
 Walls are painted twice a year to prevent the development of mold and mildew.
 Employee hands are inspected.

 Special yeasts are used in the distillation of each rum to ensure ideal fits between— the rums derived from sugar cane of different regions with different aromatic plant influences, and the blending to occur at later dates.
 This care in the selection and matching of batches is what differentiates the Dzama Rums from all others in the market.
 Dzama Rums are terroir-specific products.

+Dzama makes 1-, 3-, 6- and 10-year old rums.
+Some rums are flavored with vanilla bean pods.